DaveAhearne/DaveAhearne/README.md

 My interest lies in how these techniques translate into reliable, maintainable systems rather than isolated notebook results.

+## 🔧 Current Technical Exploration

+I am actively exploring architectures that combine:

+- Go for performance, concurrency, and simplicity
+- HTMX for minimal, server-driven interfaces
+- Modern NLP and ML techniques for low-latency, cost-efficient systems

+The focus is on building lean ML-enabled products that avoid unnecessary infrastructure complexity or vendor lock-in.

 ## 🧩 Current Side Project